A Beginner Workout Schedule- When, Where and How

-Then you will want to do a program that fits within your lifestyle.
+Therefore you will want to do a program that fits within your lifestyle.
 If it calls for a lifestyle transformation, be ready to commit to that.
-You will have to set aside so much time for the activity, and look at it as YOUR time.
+You will have to set aside a designated amount of time for the activity, and look at it as your time.
+The American Heart Association recommends a minimum of thirty minutes of moderately intense aerobic workouts at least three times per week.
 The American Heart Association recommends a minimum of thirty minutes of moderately intense aerobic workouts at least three times per week.
 However, it is possible to attain benefits if you can’t commit to that much time.

 If you’re over 45 and looking to get into some fat-burning exercise, you should have a health checkup first to be certain you are in good enough physical shape to get started.
 This should be done periodically anyway.
 If you do have a physical disorder, you will want to know about it and plan accordingly.
 It certainly doesn’t preclude you from an exercise program, and will probably help you.

 Then establish your fitness goals.
 Make them reasonable, concise and clear.
-So often people get involved in a workout schedule that is overly aggressive, either from a time standpoint or a workload that they are not capable of handling.
-When things don’t work out, they become discouraged because they fall behind or sustain a nagging injury, and quit.
+Many people get involved in a workout schedule that is overly aggressive, either from a time standpoint or a workload that they aren’t capable of handling.
+When things don’t work out, they become discouraged when they fall behind or sustain a nagging injury, and quit.
 Just remember, you are in it for the long haul, so have some patience and see it as a long-term journey.

 A Beginner Workout Schedule Should be at the Same Time of Day

 Are you a morning person?
-That is probably the time of day to schedule your fitness routines.
-Choose a comparable time every day you do your workout, as it will help get your body into a routine.
+If so this is probably the time of day to schedule your fitness routines.
+Choose a regular time every day to do your workout, as it will help get your body into a routine.